seesmof/University-Universytet/31OS Opercijni Systemy/4/plan.md

   - free size GetDiskFreeSpaceEx
   - number of sectors in a cluster
   - number of bytes in a sector
-  - drive serial number
+  - drive serial number GetVolumeInformation
-  - drive file system type
+  - drive file system type GetVolumeInformation